SimonJackson24/AMSLPR/docs/raspberry_pi_hailo_setup.md

-# Setting up AMSLPR with Hailo TPU on Raspberry Pi
+# Setting up VisiGate with Hailo TPU on Raspberry Pi

-This guide provides instructions for setting up the AMSLPR system on a Raspberry Pi with Hailo TPU acceleration.
+This guide provides instructions for setting up the VisiGate system on a Raspberry Pi with Hailo TPU acceleration.

 ## Hardware Requirements